kaspars-ozols/LocalizationProvider/README.md

-## What is LocalzationProvider project?
+## What is LocalizationProvider project?

 LocalizationProvider project is an attempt to improve EPiServer built-in localization provider originally based on collection of Xml files.